-In addition to OSD, SAC's sponsors include other joint leadership in the Department of Defense - i.e., the Joint Staff, the Combatant Commands, the Defense Agencies, and joint programs and activities.
-To avoid institutional pressures to support individual military service positions, SAC conducts research for the military departments only in circumstances that ensure there will be no conflict of interest.
+In addition to OSD, SAC's sponsors include other joint organizations in the Department of Defense (i.e., the Joint Staff, the Combatant Commands, the Defense Agencies, and joint programs and activities).
+SAC conducts research for the military departments in circumstances that ensure no conflict of interest will arise.